 - Theory

 - -Understanding Internet and E-business

 - -The role of the internet in business

-- -E-business : advantages
+- -E-business: advantages

 - -Practical guide to doing e-business

 - -Creating an effective commercial website

 - -Exporting through the web

 - -The legal framework of E-business

 - -Future developments

-- Practice : now you do it !
+- Practice: now you do it!

 - -Using databases

 - -Animation flash MX

 - -Photoshop 6

-AIT4C-AIT4M/6c: INTERNATIONAL NEGOTIATION
+AIT4/6c: INTERNATIONAL NEGOTIATION

-At the end of the course students should be able to negociate in a business context with foreign companies, take the initiative in negociations and decode their fellow negociators' unspoken assumptions.
+At the end of the course students should be able to negotiate in a business context with foreign companies, take the initiative in negotiations and decode their fellow negotiators' unspoken assumptions.

-- Preparing to negociate
+- Preparing to negotiate

 - Points to cover

-- Identifying points where negociation is or is not possible $% \left(1\right) =\left(1\right) \left(1\right)$
+- Identifying points where negotiation is or is not possible $% \left(1\right) =\left(1\right) \left(1\right)$

-- Identifying points where your opposite number will wish to negociate and how to respond
+- Identifying points where your opposite number will wish to negotiate and how to respond

-- the Final phase of negociations
+- the Final phase of negotiations